MicrosoftDocs/Microsoft-MPI/MPI/mpi-type-create-subarray-function.md

 The column-major order in which all the elements for a given column are stored contiguously.

+> [!NOTE]
-**Note**  Both C and Fortran programs can use either order.
+> Both C and Fortran programs can use either order.
 The defined values reflect typical usage.